PredictiveEcology/reproducible/cran-comments.md

 ## Release information

-This is a resubmission to restore the package to CRAN following archival due to removal of dependency package `Require`, which has now been restored to CRAN.
+This is a new submission to restore the package to CRAN following archival due to removal of dependency package `Require`.
+This version no longer depends on `Require`.
 See `NEWS.md` for a full list of changes.

 ## Test environments